|Guide||♦||1 Triplog||Mine 0||1 Topic|

 footsteps of the stampeders

-Camping There are a total of nine designated and maintained campgrounds on the Chilkoot Trail:
+There are a total of nine designated and maintained campgrounds on the Chilkoot Trail:

 Warning: While in the summer there are full-time rangers and wardens on both the U.S. and Canadian sides, the Chilkoot Trail is still by no means without its risks.

 Weather and terrain Weather and terrain also pose challenges to hikers.
-While there are very few risks in the forest regions of the trail, once hikers start hiking in the alpine problems become prevalent.
-Snow bridges in the Taiya River valley before the pass don't really have potential to create serious injuries or situations but are a hazard hikers should look out for to prevent unnecessary bruises and wet gear.
-A larger problem is lack of preparation, poor weather, or a combination of both of the above.
+While there are very few risks in the forest regions of the trail, once hikers start hiking in the alpine, problems become prevalent.
+Snow bridges in the Taiya River valley before the pass don't really have the potential to create serious injuries or situations but are a hazard hikers should look out for to prevent unnecessary bruises and wet gear.
+A larger problem is lack of preparation, poor weather, or both of the above.
 These factors often result in groups not making the jump from Sheep Camp to Happy Camp.
 Often the ranger from Sheep Camp sweeps late in the day up to the pass to check for straggling groups and suggests that those who don't look like they'll be able to make it to Happy Camp stay in the warming shelter at the summit for the night instead of risking it on the barren alpine between the summit and Happy Camp.

 Another danger in the winter or spring is that of avalanches.
-While those hikers in the mainstream season don't need worry about this, early-season hikers are often briefed of potential chutes and suggestions of navigating them.
+While those hikers in the mainstream season don't need to worry about this, early-season hikers are often briefed of potential chutes and suggestions of navigating them.

 Parks Canada and United States National Parks Service staff patrol the trail from early June, when the route over Chilkoot Pass is first marked, until early September.
 USNPS Rangers are stationed at Sheep Camp and Parks Canada Wardens are stationed at Lindeman City and Chilkoot Pass.

 Mid-June - early July: Early season backpacking, significant amounts of snow, variable travel conditions.
 Avalanche hazard persists until mid-July.
-During this time you will want to cross Chilkoot Pass early in the day to reduce your exposure in avalanche terrain.
+During this time, you will want to cross Chilkoot Pass early in the day to reduce your exposure in avalanche terrain.

 Mid-July - mid-August: Peak Season.
-Trail is generally snow free though some snow patches persist.
+Trail is generally snow-free, though some snow patches persist.
 Travel conditions are highly variable and dependant on weather.
 Peak visitor use occurs during this period.

 Mid-August - late September: Fall Backpacking.
-Trail is generally snow free though some snow patches still persist.
+Trail is generally snow-free, though some snow patches still persist.
 Weather is wetter; daylight hours are shorter, nights are colder (often below freezing).
 The route over Chilkoot Pass is not marked after patrol staff leave the trail in early September.

 Most weather systems blow in from the coast.
 As moist ocean air rises to go over Chilkoot Pass, it cools and loses its ability to hold moisture, producing precipitation.
-As a result the US side of the trail tends to be rainy and/or overcast.
+As a result, the US side of the trail tends to be rainy and/or overcast.
 The section of the trail between Sheep Camp and Deep Lake is above tree line and frequently experiences severe weather conditions - driving rain, sleet, hail or snow, low temperatures, high winds and fog - as weather systems move through the area.
 As cool air descends from the alpine tundra to the shores of Lindeman Lake, it becomes warmer and its ability to hold moisture increases, creating a "rain shadow".
 Weather in the low lying areas at the north end of the trail tends to be drier, a pleasant contrast to conditions which prevail on the rest of the trail.